When choosing your tennis racquet of choice, much of it boils down to personal preference and feel.

 |Tension||M: 15.9 kg / 35 lbs C: 15.9 kg / 35 lbs|

 Please note: I've used the racquet names the players endorse, not the moulds they use.
-Djokovic is not using a 100 sq” frame when he plays, if he were, his tension would not be the number I have provided.
+Djokovic is not using a 100 sq” frame when he plays; his tension would not be the number I have provided if he were.

 How To Check String Tension

-This is a calibration tool that fits onto your stringing machine and uses a spring to check you are pulling the tension that you've set the machine to.
+This calibration tool fits onto your stringing machine and uses a spring to check you are pulling the tension you've set the machine to.

 You can get analogue type devices, electric ones and even apps that work via acoustics.
 Some tools to check out include: